flant/addon-operator/README.md

 The installation incorporates the image building process with *files of modules and hooks*, applying the necessary RBAC rights and deploying the image in the cluster.

+## Examples

 To experiment with modules, hooks, and values we've prepared some [examples](/examples).

+[Deckhouse Kubernetes Platform](https://deckhouse.io/) was an initial reason to create addon-operator, thus [its modules](https://github.com/deckhouse/deckhouse/tree/main/modules) might become a vital source of inspiration for implementing your own modules.

+Sharing your examples of using addon-operator is much appreciated.
+Please, use the [relevant Discussions section](https://github.com/flant/addon-operator/discussions/categories/show-and-tell) for that.

 # What's next?

 - Find out more on [lifecycle](LIFECYCLE.md) of addon-operator and how to use [modules](MODULES.md), [hooks](HOOKS.md) and [values](VALUES.md).
 - See [METRICS](METRICS.md) on how to monitor addon-operator.
-- Explore [shell-operator](https://github.com/flant/shell-operator) documentation, especially [hooks](https://github.com/flant/shell-operator/blob/master/HOOKS.md) section.
+- Explore [shell-operator](https://github.com/flant/shell-operator) documentation, especially its [hooks](https://github.com/flant/shell-operator/blob/master/HOOKS.md) section.
 - Discover how to tune [deploy settings](RUNNING.md).

 # Community